AlexandreDecan/sismic/docs/format.rst

         states:
           - name: nested state 2a

-**note:** PySS does not expose the *region* concept of a statechart.
+Notice that PySS does not explicit the concept of *region*.
-A *region* is an aggregate of several state, and can be expressed using a compound state.
+As a region is mainly a logical set of nested states, it can be emulated using a compound state.

 Orthogonal states
 ^^^^^^^^^^^^^^^^^

-Orthogonal states (sometimes referred as parallel states) must be with ``parallel states`` instead of ``states``.
+*Orthogonal states* (sometimes referred as *parallel states*) must declare their nested states using ``parallel states`` instead of ``states``.
-For example, the following statechart declares two concurrent processes:

 .. code:: yaml